More than 80 Reserve Deputies proudly serve the citizens of Richland County in almost every capacity within the Richland County Sheriff's Department.

 Reserve deputies proudly serve with patrol units in all regions of Richland County as well as serving on the RCSD Dive Team, SRT Team, RCSD Bike Team, actively assist in crisis situations and provide invaluable support to the entire department.

 Individuals who become Richland County Reserve Deputies serve the citizens of Richland County and enjoy being able to support Full-Time Deputies side by side in keeping our county safe and secure.
 These men and women freely give their time and talents and serve this county with pride.

-We are currently accepting applications.
-Our next Reserve Deputy Training Class is scheduled for January 2021.
+The January 2021 Reserve class is underway.
+We are currently accepting applications for our next Reserve Deputy Training Class which scheduled for January 2022.

 Requirements to Become a Reserve Deputy